astrostitch/Poke-Fights/README.md

 [![imagen-2024-11-11-224147516.png](https://i.postimg.cc/W3Czp1cz/imagen-2024-11-11-224147516.png)](https://postimg.cc/Q9gh0stZ)

 ## Attacks And Damage
-Every turn a pokemon will attack with a random attack based on the level of the pokemon
+Every turn a pokemon will attack with a random attack based on the level of the pokemon.
+The Damage will change by the type of the attack and the pokemons type, will increase if the pokemon is weak in front of the attacks and will decrease if the pokemon is strong against the attacks

 ### Player Attack
 The Player would choose an attack of the pokemon you have chosen previously to fight and